 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary on the 2019 Web-based survey.
+For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2021-2022 survey.